aiindonesiaart/blog/posts/prompt-gambar-kucing-dengan-ai.md

 - **Description** : A large, affectionate cat with striking blue eyes and a silky coat that drapes gracefully.
 - **Location** : A cozy living room with soft rugs and warm lighting.
 - **Activity** : The Ragdoll is being gently petted, with its eyes closed in contentment.
-- Lighting: Warm, golden lighting creating a calm, inviting atmosphere.
+- **Lighting** : Warm, golden lighting creating a calm, inviting atmosphere.
 - **Style** : Soft focus, emphasizing the gentle and loving nature of the Ragdoll.
 - **Composition** : The cat is framed in close-up, with the background blurred to keep the focus on the cat’s expression.
 - **Professionalism** : A heartwarming and intimate portrayal of the Ragdoll’s personality.